Do you want more FPS in Fortnite?

 From here you can check for updates and see if you’re using the latest version of Windows.

 You will need to reset your PC for the Windows update to take effect.
 Your PC will reset several times during the update and it’s important you don’t turn off your PC during this time.

 Update your graphics card drivers

-Running old graphics card drivers can hurt your FPS.
+If you’re using old graphics card drivers it can hurt your FPS.

 Most people fail to update their drivers when they first install their graphics card, or forget to update them as time passes.

-To upgrade your drivers you first need to know what kind of graphics card you have.
+To upgrade your graphics card drivers, you first need to know what kind of graphics card you have.

-And don’t worry if you don’t know your graphics card because I’m about to show you two easy methods to find out.
+And don’t worry if you don’t know what graphics card you have (if you bought a pre-built PC, for example) because I’m about to show you two easy methods to find out.

-The first method is to open Device Manager via Control Panel or by searching it in your Windows search bar.
-Your graphics card will be listed under display adaptors.
+The first method involves opening Device Manager via Control Panel or by searching for Device Manager in your Windows search bar.

-Another way is to use the DirectX Diagnostic Tool.
+Another way to find out what graphics card you’re using is to use the DirectX Diagnostic Tool.

 You can access the DirectX Diagnostic Tool by opening the Run application and typing dxdiag and then click ok.
 Or you can search DirectX Diagnostic Tool in the Windows search bar.

-Now you know what graphics card you have, the next thing to do is download the latest drivers from the company’s website.
+Now that you know the type of graphics card you have, you can download the latest drivers from the appropriate website.

-Here are links to download the latest graphics card drivers for each manufacturer:
+Here are the links to download the latest graphics card drivers from each graphics card manufacturer:

-By the way, you might have a card that is manufactured by a third party like EVGA, ASUS, Gigabyte, MSI, Sapphire and so on.
+By the way, your graphics card may have a third manufacturer such as EVGA, ASUS, Gigabyte, MSI, Sapphire, and so on.

-But you don’t want to download the drivers from them.
-Instead, use the original card manufacturer (AMD, NVIDIA or Intel) via the links above.
+But you don’t want to download the drivers from those.
+You want to use the original card manufacturer (AMD, NVIDIA, or Intel) via the links above.

 Adjust your NVIDIA control panel settings